peterfab9845/header-columns-api/README.md

 - `message-id` - message id string
 - `msgCharSet` - message charset
 - `numLines` - total message lines with headers, in hex

+NOTE: This Experiment API does not manage the `customDBHeaders` preference, and cannot make any guarantees regarding the default properties listed above.

 ## Examples